Patrick Sharp: Chicago Blackhawks

-On January 30, 2011, Sharp was named the Most Valuable Player in the 2011 NHL All-Star Game, earning one goal and two assists in the game.
 On August 3, 2011, he signed a new five-year contract with Chicago worth $29.5 million, which came into effect for the 2012–13 season and carried an annual salary cap hit of $5.9 million.
-On September 12, 2011, Sharp underwent an emergency appendectomy after experiencing abdominal discomfort.
+On September 12, Sharp underwent an emergency appendectomy after experiencing abdominal discomfort.
 Team physician Dr. Michael Terry anticipated that Sharp would have a full recovery in about three-to-four weeks.

-On November 25, 2011, in a 6–5 win against the Anaheim Ducks, Sharp scored his second career NHL hat-trick.
+On November 25, in a 6–5 win against the Anaheim Ducks, Sharp scored his second career NHL hat-trick.
 Jonathan Toews, who himself had a career-high five-point game, recorded the primary assists on all three of Sharp's goals.
-Sharp would finish the season with 33 goals and 36 assists.
-He scored one goal during the Blackhawks' first round exit to the Phoenix Coyotes in the 2012 playoffs.
+Sharp would finish the season with 33 goals and 36 assists for 69 points in 74 games.
+His 33 goals led the Blackhawks in goals for the second consecutive season.
+He scored one goal in all six games during the Blackhawks' first round exit to the Phoenix Coyotes in six games in the 2012 playoffs.

-During the 2012–13 NHL lockout, Sharp remained in Chicago, while many of his teammates started playing for European leagues.
-He spent time with his then nine-month-old daughter, and was involved in Gillette's "My City is My Gym" fitness program as a spokesperson.
-During the shortened NHL season, when play resumed in 2013, Sharp played 28 games, recording 6 goals and 14 assists and a plus-minus rating of +8.
-On December 27, 2013, in a 7–2 win against the Colorado Avalanche, Sharp scored his third career NHL hat-trick.
-Four games after, in a 5–3 win against the New Jersey Devils on January 3, 2014, he scored his fourth NHL hat-trick.
-On January 7, 2014, he was named to the Canadian Olympic team for the 2014 Winter Olympics in Sochi.

-He would win his third Stanley Cup championship with the Blackhawks in 2015.
-He scored five goals with 10 assists during the playoffs.